JumpLink/country-list/README.md

-Country List
+Country & Language List
 ============

-List of all countries with names and ISO 3166-1 codes in all languages and all data formats.
+List of all countries and languages with names and ISO 3166-1 codes in all languages and all data formats.

 Formats Available
 -----------------